bz150/rock-paper-scissors-exercise/README.md

 # rock-paper-scissors-exercise
-Rock paper scissors project for OPIM 243
+Rock paper scissors python game for OPIM 243

-# First-Time Setup instructions
+# User instructions

-First, in the command line, navigate to the location in which the repo is store.
-In the case of desktop, it would be `cd ~/Desktop/rock-paper-scissors-exercise`
+First, in the command line, navigate to the location in which the repo is stored.
+If it's on the desktop, your command should be something like `cd ~/Desktop/rock-paper-scissors-exercise`.

-If this is the first time setting up, use the command line and type `conda create -n my-game-env python=3.8` to create the environment.
+If this is the first time setting up and you have Anaconda set up, you can use the command line and type `conda create -n my-game-env python=3.8` to create the environment.
-Next, activate it by using the command `conda activate my-game-env`
+Next, activate it by using the command `conda activate my-game-env`.

 Once you're in that folder, try executing `python game.py`.
-If this works, you should see a welcome message and a prompt to choose your action.
+If this works, the game should begin and you should see a welcome message and a prompt to choose your action.

 # Customizing Player Name
-By default, the player's name is "Player One" - this can be changed using the .env file.
-Please see the requirements.txt file for requirements.
+By default, the player's name is "Player One" - this can be changed locally using the .env file.

-To customize the player name using the .env file, first install package dependencies inside the virtual environment using `pip install -r requirements.txt`
+The requirements.txt file contains the `python-dotenv` requirement.
+To customize the player name using the .env file, first install package dependencies using `pip install -r requirements.txt`.

-Next, create a .env file and set USER_NAME equal to your desired name, e.g. if I were to use my name, it would be `USER_NAME = "Bryan Zhou"`
+In a .env file, set `USER_NAME` equal to your desired name.
+For example, if I were to use my name, it would be `USER_NAME = "Bryan Zhou"`

 Then, upon runing the app, you should see "Welcome 'Bryan Zhou' ..." instead of 'Player One'

-Alternatively, you can also run this directly from the command line using `USER_NAME = "Bryan Zhou" python my_game.py`, which will start the game as well.
+Alternatively, you can also customize your name directly from the command line using `USER_NAME="Bryan Zhou" python game.py`, which will start the game as well.

 # Explanation of Project Requirements
 The `input()` function is used to accept a command from the user, either "rock," "paper," or scissors."
 This string is converted into lower case, and if none of these are entered, it will stop the program using `exit()`.